-Programs must ensure that all students, including limited English proficient students, understand the information provided at orientation.
+Programs must ensure that all students, including English language learners, understand the information provided at orientation.
 During orientation sessions the following should be covered:

-- 1. Attendance policy and class participation; - Student handbook that provides information on fire drills, emergency evacuation procedures, grievance procedures, rights and responsibilities, and basic program rules and regulations; - Opportunities for supplemental computer-based distance learning opportunities provided by the program; - Services of the Statewide Distance Learning Project for students unable to attend face-toface instruction opportunities; - 5.
+- 1. Attendance policy and class participation; - 2.
+Student handbook that provides information on fire drills, emergency evacuation procedures, grievance procedures, rights and responsibilities, and basic program rules and regulations; - 3.
+Opportunities for supplemental computer-based distance learning opportunities provided by the program; - 4.
+Services of the Statewide Distance Learning Project for students unable to attend face-to-face instruction opportunities; - 5.
 Class schedules, including tutoring options if applicable; and - 6.
 Other program-specific information.